Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 * Initial Commit

 ## 1.1
-* Fixed the Strengths and Weaknesses Chart
+* Fixed the SW Chart
-* Refactored the code such that the string form of the variant codes is calculated from the list form.
+* Refactored the code such that the string form of the variant codes is calculated from the list form

 ## 1.2
 * Made the random generation of new variant codes much faster
-* Functions that are able now use the Numba decorator @jit with nopython set to True to speed up.
+* Functions that are able now use the Numba decorator @jit with nopython set to True to speed up
-* Please ignore Numba's deprecation warnings about reflected lists.
+* Please ignore Numba's deprecation warnings about reflected lists

+## 1.3
+* Increased the display size of the SW Chart
+* Added the choice to change the amount of weapons

 # USAGE
 ## Offline